mksaraf/kubernetes-lab-tutorial/content/monitoring.md

 The autoscaler controller doesn’t perform the collection of the pod metrics itself.
 Instead, it gets the metrics from the Metric Server through REST calls.

 Once the autoscaler gathered all the metrics for the pods, it can use those metrics to return the number of replicas to bring the metrics close to the target.
 When the autoscaler is configured to consider only a single metric, calculating the required replica count is simple: sum the metrics values of all the pods, divide that by the target value and then round it up to the next integer.
-For example, if we set the target value to be *50%* of requested CPU and we have 3 pods consuming, respectively, *60%*, *90%*, and *50%*, then the resulting number is ``ceil((60+90+50)/50) = 4`` replicas.
+If multiple metrics are used, then the calculation takes place independently for each metric and then the maximum integer is considered.

-The final step of the autoscaler is updating the desired replica count field on the resource object, e.g. the Deploy, and then letting it take care of spinning up additional pods or deleting excess ones.
+The final step of the autoscaler is update the desired replica count field on the resource object, e.g. the deploy, and then letting it take care of spinning up additional pods or deleting excess ones.
+However, to deal with spike in the metrics, the scale operation is smoothed: if only one replica exists, it will scale up to a maximum of four replicas in a single step; if two or more replicas exist, it will double the number of replicas in a single step.

-The period of the autoscaler is controlled by the ``--horizontal-pod-autoscaler-sync-period`` flag of controller manager.
-The default value is 30 seconds.
-The delay between two scale up operations is controlled by using the flag  ``--horizontal-pod-autoscaler-upscale-delay``.
-The default value is 3 minutes.
-Similarly, the delay between two scale down operations is adjustible with flag  ``--horizontal-pod-autoscaler-downscale-delay``.
-The default value is 5 minutes.
+The period of the autoscaler is controlled by the ``--horizontal-pod-autoscaler-sync-period`` flag of controller manager (default 30 seconds).
+The delay between two scale up operations is controlled by using the ``--horizontal-pod-autoscaler-upscale-delay`` flag (default 180 seconds).
+Similarly, the delay between two scale down operations is adjustible with the  ``--horizontal-pod-autoscaler-downscale-delay`` flag (default 300 seconds).

 ### Autoscaling based on CPU usage
 The most common used metric for pods autoscaling is the node's CPU consumed by all the pods controlled by the autoscaler.
 Those values are collected from the Metric Server and evaluated as an average.